wq/wq.app/packages/outbox/README.md

----
-order: 3
-indent: true
----

-wq/outbox.js
+@wq/outbox
 ========

-[wq/outbox.js]
+[@wq/outbox]

-**wq/outbox.js** is a [wq.app] module providing a locally cached "outbox" of unsynced form entries for submission to a web service.  wq/outbox.js integrates well with [wq/model.js], which provides a lightweight model layer for client-side rendering.
-However, unlike other similar libraries, wq/model.js does not attempt to immediately and transparently transmit local changes to model data back to the server.
-This is by design: wq/outbox.js is meant to be used in offline-capable mobile applications that require explicit control over when and how local changes are "synced" to the server.
+**@wq/outbox** is a [wq.app] module providing a locally cached "outbox" of unsynced form entries for submission to a web service.  @wq/outbox integrates well with [@wq/model], which provides a lightweight model layer for client-side rendering.
+However, unlike other similar libraries, @wq/model does not attempt to immediately and transparently transmit local changes to model data back to the server.
+This is by design: @wq/outbox is meant to be used in offline-capable mobile applications that require explicit control over when and how local changes are "synced" to the server.

-That said, it is possible to configure [wq/app.js] to automatically `sync()` the outbox periodically, thus providing a relatively seamless online/offline experience.
+That said, it is possible to configure [@wq/app] to automatically `sync()` the outbox periodically, thus providing a relatively seamless online/offline experience.
 Since changes to data will not be reflected in the stored models until the outbox is successfully synced, it is common to display the contents of the outbox at the top of model list views and/or in a separate screen.

-wq/outbox.js can be used to store photos and other files submitted with a form.
+@wq/outbox can be used to store photos and other files submitted with a form.
 The files will be stored as `Blob`s in offline storage until the outbox is synced.
-See the [wq/photos.js] documentation for more information about this feature.
+See the [@wq/app/photos] documentation for more information about this feature.

 ## API

-`wq/outbox.js` is typically imported via [AMD] as `outbox`, though any local variable name can be used.
+`@wq/outbox` is typically imported via [AMD] as `outbox`, though any local variable name can be used.

 ```javascript
 // myapp.js